thomasjungblut/tfs-inception/README.md

 # Tensorflow Serving

-This docker image contains Tensorflow Serving (TFS) and a ready to run inceptionv3 model.
+This docker image contains Tensorflow Serving (TFS) 1.8 with GPU support and a ready to run inceptionv3 model.

 The resulting image can be used in conjunction with the helm chart from [Tensorflow Inception Model Chart ](https://github.com/kubernetes/charts/tree/master/incubator/tensorflow-inception).